NCAR/DART/docs/pages/Getting_Started.md

 This section details how to get started with DART as quickly as possible.
 This section may be for you if you want to see that DART works before spending a lot of time learning about the details.
-However, if this level of detail is too sparse for you or if you run into any problems, please refer to [More detailed DART setup instructions](#DetailedSetup).
+However, if this level of detail is too sparse for you, or if you run into any problems, please refer to [More detailed DART setup instructions](#DetailedSetup).

 The DART source code is distributed on the GitHub repository